Oneplan Pet Insurance Review

 Pros

-- Prepaid Onecard — closest thing to direct vet payment in SA
+- Prepaid Onecard — closest to direct vet payment in SA

 - Unlimited annual limit on comprehensive plans